Gilgamech/website/Gillogisms.md

 1. Putting your stuff in The Cloud is like putting your stuff in a storage locker.
 It might be cheaper to live that way if you're small and smart.
 But expensive, inflexible, insecure, and complex to run an enterprise from.
 1. Pyrocumulonimbus weaponization - how to create fire-clouds over your enemy's farms and cities.
 ### Q
 1. Qubits are analog, allowing sub-bit precision in binary systems.
 This could allow smaller neural networks, as instead of using a large binary number as an approximation for an analog state, the analog state can be approximated in the smallest binary numbers.
-Having synapses output to a quantum multiply accumulator (QMAC) circuit could allow a neuron to have binary inputs and outputs while gaining the training speed benefits of analog neurons. ([](https://link.springer.com/article/10.1007/s11128-013-0715-5">A quantum multiply-accumulator (paywalled))) - 2023
+Having synapses output to a quantum multiply accumulator (QMAC) circuit could allow a neuron to have binary inputs and outputs while gaining the training speed benefits of analog neurons. ([A quantum multiply-accumulator](https://link.springer.com/article/10.1007/s11128-013-0715-5) (paywalled)) - 2023
 1. Quebec - the U is silent (Keh-bek), and it's pronounced like Qatar (Settlers of Catar), so could be spelled "Qebec", or "Khebekh".
 Demonym "Kebe-kwa" translates to "Kebekers".
 (Not to be confused with fans of the longtime Jeopardy TV Show host - "Trebekers".)
 1. Quixotic politanic playing both sides against the middle.
 (Horseshoe theory in action.)
 ### R